 A student becomes an applicant for the doctorate when admitted to the Horace H. Rackham School of Graduate Studies and accepted in a field of specialization.
 Candidacy is achieved when the student demonstrates competence in their broad field of knowledge through completion of a prescribed set of courses and passing a comprehensive examination.

 In most areas, a student must complete required coursework, pass a comprehensive examination and any other program requirements and be recommended for candidacy for the doctorate.
-A special doctoral committee is appointed for each applicant to supervise the work of the student both as to election of courses and in preparation of the dissertation.
+A special doctoral committee is appointed for each student to supervise the work of the student both as to the selection of courses and in preparation of the dissertation.

 Requirements regarding foreign language and non-technical courses are left to individual departments or programs and to the Graduate School.
 A prospective doctoral student should consult the program advisor regarding specific details.

 Ph.D. in Electrical & Computer Engineering

 The Ph.D.
 Program in Electrical & Computer Engineering covers topics such as Applied Electromagnetics & RF Circuits, Computer Vision, Control Systems, Embedded Systems, Integrated Circuits & VLSI, MEMS & Microsystems, Network, Communication, & Information Systems, Optics & Photonics, Power & Energy, Robotics, Signal and Image Processing & Machine Learning, and Solid State & Nanotechnology.